“If there are any issues that require immediate attention, I can be reached on my mobile at 646-469-XXXX.”

 You're going on vacation.
 You're leaving an e-mail out-of-office message to let people know that you won't answer their e-mails.
-But you want people to call you if there's an emergency, so you write:
+But you include this line because you want people to call you if there's an emergency.

 If there are any issues that require immediate attention, I can be reached on my mobile at 646-469-XXXX.